On the Shelf Life of Fine-Tuned LLM-Judges: Future-Proofing, Backward-Compatibility, and Question Generalization: Training Setup Details

 \section{Training Setup Details}

 \paragraph{Dataset Construction.} To create the training and evaluation splits, we first construct pairwise input samples for the judge, following prior work~\citep{tan2025judgebench,wang2024self}.
 For each question, we sample multiple responses from each generator, and each response is then labeled as ``correct'' or ``incorrect'' according to the ground-truth answer $A^\star$.
 We then form response pairs, where each pair consists of one correct response and one incorrect response, resulting in a pairwise sample with an objectively correct answer.
 Importantly, responses in a pair are drawn from a single generator only.
 This choice ensures that the judge learns to distinguish correctness based on reasoning quality rather than relying on stylistic differences between models, which could occur if responses from different generators were mixed in a single pair.
-For each generator and question, we only keep samples where there is at least one correct and one incorrect response and if this condition is not met, the question is discarded for that generator.
-Based on the generator strengths defined above, we construct datasets of aggregated pairwise samples consisting exclusively of either weak or strong responses, which we refer to as our \textit{weak dataset} and \textit{strong dataset}, respectively.
+For each generator and question, we only keep samples where there is at least one correct and one incorrect response and if this condition is not met, the question is discarded for that generator. { In~\Cref{tab:retention-comparison}, we report the percentage of questions retained for each generator after applying this discarding criterion.
+Further, in~\Cref{fig:retention-vs-rank}, we show that weak models discard many hard questions because all 20 samples are incorrect, whereas strong models discard many easy questions because all 20 samples are correct.
+Mid-tier models retain the most questions because they more frequently produce mixed outcomes, resulting in a clear U-shaped trend in the rank–retention plot.
+Thus, the retained subset is enriched for borderline questions near each model’s decision boundary, naturally inducing a medium-difficulty selection bias. } Following this, and based on the generator strengths defined in~\Cref{app:models}, we construct aggregated pairwise datasets consisting exclusively of either weak or strong responses, which we refer to as the \textit{weak dataset} and \textit{strong dataset}, respectively.

 \paragraph{Judge Data Distillation \& Training Objectives.} We train judges using three commonly adopted recipes: supervised fine-tuning (SFT)~\citep{li2024generative,kim2024prometheus,vu-etal-2024-foundational}, direct preference optimization (DPO)~\citep{hu2024themis,wang2024self}, and a combined SFT and DPO objective~\citep{wang2024direct,ye2024beyond,saad2024lmunit}.
 As these recipes require supervision, specifically, the CoT explanation $C$ (Sec. \ref{sec:background_related_work}), we adopt the common \textit{teacher model} convention~\citep{li2024generative,wang2024direct}.
 We prompt GPT-4o with $(Q, R_1, R_2)$ inputs, sampling multiple responses $(C, \hat{V})$ per input.
 Based on the ground-truth verdict $V^{*}$, we categorize responses as correct (positive) samples $y^+$ or incorrect (negative) samples $y^-$.
 We only keep inputs for which at least one $y^+$ and $y^-$ exists.
 This ensures that the inputs are exactly comparable for SFT and DPO.
 Positive samples are then used for SFT, whereas positive-negative pairs are used for DPO-based recipes.